-In order to identify problematic drivers, the South Dakota Department of Public Safety (DPS) keeps track of all moving violation convictions (even if committed out-of-state).
-The DPS assigns a certain number of demerit points for traffic offenses.
-Drivers who accumulate too many points face license suspension.
+In order to identify problematic drivers, the South Dakota Department of Public Safety (DPS) keeps track of all moving violation convictions (even if committed out-of-state) using a point system.
+This article explains how South Dakota's point system works and the consequences you'll face for getting too many points on your driving record.

 Here are the points assigned to some of the most common traffic violations.
 Multiple violations arising out of the same incident will only result in the assessment of points for the highest point-total violation.